SorenTech/code-of-ethics/README.md

 ## Preamble

-Designers and Developers are dedicated to the highest standards of professionalism, integrity, and competence.
+A professional designer or developer adheres to principles of integrity that demonstrate respect for their profession, for colleagues, for clients, for audiences or consumers, and for society as a whole.
 This Code of Ethics and Professional Conduct states guidelines for the conduct of Designers and Developers in fulfilling those obligations.
 The Code is arranged in three tiers of statements: Canons, Ethical Standards, and Rules of Conduct:
 - Canons are broad principles of conduct.
 - Ethical Standards (E.S.) are more specific goals toward which Designers and Developers should aspire in professional performance and behavior.
 - Rules of Conduct (Rule) are even more specific guidelines for behavior.
 Rules of Conduct, in some instances, implement more than one Canon or Ethical Standard.